mjordan/larkm/README.md

 * resolve ARKs to their target URLs
 * update the target URLs of existing ARKs
 * provide the target URLs of ARKs it manages, and provide the ARK associated with a URL.
+* provide [committment statements](https://arks.org/about/best-practices/) that are specific to shoulders
 * delete ARKs

 ARK resolution is provided via requests to larkm's host followed by an ARK (e.g. `https://myhost.net/ark:/12345/876543`) and the other operations are provided through standard REST requests to larkm's management endpoint (`/larkm`).

 larkm is currently only a proof of concept as we learn about locally mananging ARKs.
-Features such as support for ARK-specific [committment statements](https://arks.org/about/best-practices/), metadata provision, access control for the REST interface, persisting to a database, and automated code tests are yet to come.
+Features such as metadata provision, access control for the REST interface, persisting to a database, and automated code tests are yet to come.

 It is considered "lightweight" because it supports only a subset of ARK functionality, focusing on providing ways to manage ARKs locally and on using ARKs as persistent, resolvable identifiers.
 ARK features such as suffix passthrough and ARK qualifiers are currently out of scope.